-- Watch out for the monkeys darting across the steps at the Batu Caves, a Hindu shrine dedicated to the Lord Madruga, located outside of Kuala Lumpur in the Gombak district where a colossal golden statue of the deity towers over the mountain side
+Watch out for the monkeys darting across the colorful steps of this popular Hindu shrine dedicated to the Lord Madruga.
+It’s located outside of Kuala Lumpur in the district of Gombak where a colossal golden statue of the deity Madruga towers over the mountain side.

-- Walk the double-decked Skybridge on the 41st and 42nd floors, connecting the two units of the Petronas Towers, KL’s most recognizable symbol, although this iconic monument cannot be missed once in the city proper
+Walk the double-decked Skybridge on the 41st and 42nd floors, connecting the twin towers, KL’s most recognizable symbol.
+This iconic monument cannot be missed once in the city proper.

-- Cage yourself in with pelicans and peacocks and the vividly colored red ibis at the world’s largest free flight walk-in aviary, KL Bird Park, which is also located near other tourist attractions such as the Butterfly Park, the Orchid Garden, and the National Planetarium
+Lock yourself in a giant cage with pelicans, peacocks, and the vividly colored red ibis at the world’s largest free flight walk-in aviary.
+The bird park is also located near other tourist attractions such as the Butterfly Park, The Orchid Garden, and The National Planetarium.

-- For nightlife, Changkat Bukit Bintang is the go-to spot for a great line-up of flashy clubs, Irish pubs, salsa dancing, hookah bars, and posh dining lounges; don’t miss out on the amazing happy hour hookups
+For a great line-up of flashy clubs, Irish pubs, salsa dancing, hookah bars, and posh dining lounges, head to the number one nightlife spot in the city.
+Ladies, don’t miss out on the amazing happy hour deals.

-- Wander around the sleepy neighborhood of Kampung Baru where tradition reigns as ethnic Malays continue to preserve their country lifestyles and eat among non-English speaking locals
+Wander around the sleepy neighborhood of where tradition reigns as ethnic Malays continue to preserve their country lifestyles and eat among non-English speaking locals

-- Eat every dish under the sun at Jalan Alor, the walking street synonymous to Malaysian cuisine lined with eateries serving everything from stir-fry to barbeque to hotpot, as you eat outside by the light of red paper lanterns (try char kway teow, a bed of flat rice noodles doused in soy sauced and stir-fried with vegetables, egg, and meat)
+This walking food street synonymous is lined with eateries serving everything from stir-fry, to barbecue, to hotpot, as you eat outside by the light of red paper lanterns.
+Try char kway teow, a bed of flat rice noodles doused in soy sauced and stir-fried with vegetables, egg, and meat.

-- Pore over a well-kept collection of Islamic artistry at the Islamic Arts Museum showcasing the most beautiful religious relics from Malaysia’s predominant faith
+Pour over a well-kept collection of Islamic artistrym showcasing the most beautiful religious relics from Malaysia’s predominant faith.

 IF VEGETARIAN IS YOUR STYLE